-Students enrolled in programs with clinical components are required to submit a urine drug screen within six weeks of the first day of class and annually through PreCheck/Sentry MD (see the PreCheck/Sentry MD Documentation Policy).
+Students enrolled in programs with clinical components are required to submit a urine drug screen within six weeks of the first day of classes through Precheck/Sentry MD (see the PreCheck/Sentry MD Documentation Policy).
 Students are required to comply with clinical facility policies, which may include random drug screening.